DarkDevRBLX/TextPYOS/README.md

 - Make sure that "Add pip to PATH" is CHECKED.

-- Download the latest version of TextPYOS from [TextPYOS-DarkDev](https://github.com/DarkDevRBLX/TextPYOS-Darkdev)
+- Download the latest version of TextPYOS from [TextPYOS](https://github.com/DarkDevRBLX/TextPYOS-Darkdev) (can be found under "Python Source".)

 - Open terminal and run the command "pip install pyinstaller"

-- Then, run the command "pyinstaller --onefile TextPYOSV1.1.py" (Or whatever version you are downloading.)
+- Then, run the command "pyinstaller --onefile yourscript.py" (Replace yourscript.py with whatever version of TextPYOS you're trying to download.)

-- Locate the file "dist"
+- Locate the file "dist" (if you cannot try "pyinstaller yourscript.py" (Replace yourscript.py with whatever version of TextPYOS you're trying to download.)

 - Execute the .exe